oracle-livelabs/apex/apex-professional-hol2/4-creating-db-objects-quicksql/4-creating-db-objects-quickSQL.md

 ## What's Next?

-You will develop a database application utilizing pre-existing tables in the upcoming hands-on workshop.
+In the upcoming hands-on workshop, you will develop a database application utilizing pre-existing tables.
 It incorporates various pages, such as a dashboard, multiple reports, and an administration page.
 Additionally, you'll be creating an application through a spreadsheet.
 Furthermore, you'll gain insights into loading an application using a blueprint and configuring attributes for a Progressive Web App.

 ## Acknowledgements